 The Nex Revelation

-In 2381, while participating in the ancient practice of transcendental meditation, Tayvon Spectra and four of his students found themselves having literal out-of-body experiences, able to leave their sleeping physical bodies behind and move through the world as semi-corporeal apparitions—still bound to the real world, but simultaneously existing in another dimension.
+Meanwhile, a trans-dimensional Pandora’s box destined to change human space forever had already been opened.
+In 2382, while participating in the ancient practice of transcendental meditation, Tayvon Spectra and four of his students found themselves having real out of body experiences, literally able to leave their sleeping physical bodies behind and move through the world as semi-corporeal apparitions—still bound to the real world, but simultaneously existing in another dimension.

 This mysterious ability quickly spread beyond the sphere of meditation—different people in all walks of life found themselves able to do it simply by thinking about it.
 The phenomenon was quickly verified by scientists.
 People on Earth discovered the same ability within a few months, and it wasn’t long before humans in all of known space could do it.
-Researchers eventually gave this adjacent dimension humanity had inexplicably unlocked a name: they called it the Nexus, but it’s long since been shortened to simply, the Nex.
+Researchers eventually gave this adjacent dimension humanity had inexplicably unlocked a name: they called it the Nexus, but in the intervening years, it was shortened to simply: the Nex.

 X-Ghosts

-What Tayvon and his friends had discovered were their X-Ghosts—manifestations of themselves that existed half-way between the real world and the adjacent dimension called the Nex.
-Before the Nex Revelation, people’s X-Ghosts were locked away in their physical bodies, with no way to detach them.
-This state, which Nex scientists later defined as “Carapaced” was the only state humans knew up to that point.
-But after that day on Edenic, X-Ghosts could become “Uncarapaced” and leave their bodies behind in a vulnerable, sleeping state.
-Bodies left like this were called “Sleepers”, and their Uncarapaced X-Ghosts were free to experience the world in a different way.
+What Tayvon and his friends had discovered were what eventually came to be called their X-Ghosts—manifestations of themselves that existed half-way between the real world and the adjacent dimension called the Nex.
+Before the Nex Revelation, people’s X-Ghosts were locked away in their physical bodies, with no way to detach them—a state that researchers called “Carapaced” (shortened now to “Capped).
+But after that day on Edenic, X-Ghosts could detach their X-Ghosts from their physical bodies, a phenomenon now called ““Ghost Detachment” or becoming “Ghosted.”
+The bodies left behind were called “Sleepers”, and Ghosted people were free to experience the world in a different way.

-Being semi-corporeal, Uncarapaced X-Ghosts still partially exist in the physical world.
-They can’t walk through walls or fly, but being “slippery”, they have trouble interacting with physical devices.
-At the same time, they are highly resistant to weapons and physical harm.
-They also don’t have to breathe to survive (their physical body takes care of that for them).
-Still, Uncarapaced X-Ghosts can talk and communicate normally.
+Being semi-corporeal, people who were Ghosted still partially existed in the physical world.
+They couldn’t walk through walls or fly, but being “slippery”, they had more trouble manipulating physical items.
+At the same time, they were highly resistant to weapons and physical harm.
+They also didn’t have to breathe to survive (their physical body took care of that for them).
+Nevertheless, detached X-Ghosts could still talk and communicate normally.

-This transformation of human experience was remarkable of itself, but it was only the first step toward much greater discoveries.
+This transformation of human experience was remarkable of itself, but it was only the first step.

 X-Bonding